linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.10.2024
+- Topic: Web4 & Fashion
+- Directory: /posts/2024/October/15
+- Description: ``` 🌍✨ Web4 is now connecting with fashion retailers! 👗💡 We're looking for sustainable retailers from Germany to shape the future of commerce together. 🌱🔗 Ready to take your business to Web4? 🚀💬 #Web4Fashion #Sustainability #FutureOfRetail #FashionRevolution #RetailInnovation ```

 ### 14.10.2024
 - Topic: Optimize your internal processes with Web4
 - Directory: /posts/2024/October/14